 Equipment was landed on Knock John Fort by Radio City staff who proposed to start test broadcasts for a new station during the summer of 1965.
 Unfortunately for Radio City another potential offshore radio operator, Essex businessman Roy Bates, already had his sights set on the Knock John Fort and a bitter, sometimes violent, territorial dispute broke out between the two rival groups.

 Reg Calvert also made an attempt to launch a second station in April 1965 when he tried to purchase an ex-

 In September 1965 Radio City, entered into negotiations with Radio Caroline about a possible merger.
-Reg Calvert approached the Project Atlanta side of Radio Caroline, through Major Oliver Smedley, offering Radio City for sale.
-Project Atlanta was not as enthusiastic as Calvert about acquiring Radio City largely because of its own financial difficulties and the serious staffing and format problems facing Radio Caroline South at that time.
+Reg Calvert was approached by the Project Atlanta side of Radio Caroline, through Major Oliver Smedley and Allan Crawford.

 Click on picture to enlarge

 Screaming Lord Sutch still broadcast on Radio City during its early days